 The basics: Asia Miles is a part of oneworld

-oneworld is a strong alliance of 14 member airlines, including Qantas.
+oneworld is a strong alliance of 13 member airlines.
 Here’s the full list:

 - American Airlines